Matttor/SimplestSquadRcon/readme.txt

 line 47: is special packet? long if statement but efficient. line 58: long messages re-assembled and sent out from here.

-See rconWithFailover.js for tested + testable error tolerant SuqadRcon.
+See rconWithFailover.js for tested + testable error tolerant SquadRcon.

 Packet checks are;
 is Special packet?